Seren-Hughes/boops-and-snoots-rescue/README.md

 - ### Contact Us Page
   - Enquiry form with dropdown for enquiry type selection
 - ### Success Page
-  - Confirmation page for submitted forms
+  - A dummy Confirmation page for submitted forms.
+Since this is a static website with no backend functionality, the confirmation page is a placeholder to demonstrate the user experience after form submission.
 - ### 404 Page
   - Custom 404 page with redirect button to homepage
   ![404 Screenshot](assets/media/404-screenshot.PNG)